dfrencham/vscode-chutzpahrunner/README.md

 | exePath | Full path of your `chutzpah.console.exe` executable |
 | parallelism | Number of threads to use when executing tests (default is auto) |

+## Contributing

+Pull requests are welcome.
+Please see [contributing](contributing.md) for instructions on how to build and test the extension.

 ## Bugs

 Report bugs or feature requests to the [bug tracker](https://github.com/dfrencham/vscode-chutzpahrunner/issues)